dvalle22/Mel-Danilo-Cody/docs/schema/create-schema.md

     Your schema has been created.
 However, it has not showed up in the Schemas tab.
 Therefore, we need to reset the Schemas tab.

-6. Hovering your cursor over the Schemas tab.
+6. Hover your cursor over the Schemas tab.
 Right click and select 'Refresh All'.

     ![MySQL Workbench update schema](https://github.com/dvalle22/Mel-Danilo-Cody/blob/gh-pages/assets/images/update-schema.png?raw=true)